tfabris/BlueGigaEmpeg/README.md

 correct USB cable is supplied with the BlueGigaEmpeg, it is an old style A-to-B connector.

+When first plugging the Arduino into the computer, it may need to install device driver files for the USB/serial connection to the Arduino.
+See the Arduino documentation for instructions regarding the installation of these device driver files.

 Using the Arduino IDE, open the BlueGigaEmpeg.ino project and compile and upload it to the Arduino Mega board.